What does listening imply?

-- Does the listener have the required mood, availability, patience to listen to the message in this context and in this form?
+- Does the listener have the required mood, availability, and patience to listen to the message in this context and form?
 Too many communications fail because the mere presence or interest in the presence of the interlocutor may be confused with their willingness to listen.
 Maybe the interlocutor has something else to do or wants to express himself.
 It must be checked, right?

 - Does the listener deserve to receive the emotion of our message?
 If it is a positive emotion, is he likely to respond positively?
 If it is a negative emotion, are we prepared for him to be replied to negatively?

-- Are we prepared to deal with the disagreement of the listener, in any situation?
+- Are we prepared to deal with the disagreement of the listener in any situation?

 - Can we observe the listener’s feedback?

 - Do we give the listener the time to answer?

 - Are we prepared to win and reward the goodwill of the listener?

 How are we supposed to know how to listen to?

 Children learn the Romanian language and literature in school, but until the end of high school, they don’t know interpersonal communication.
 For example, communication and public relations students learn how to send messages, but there is no subject matter called “how to receive/listen”.
 In fact, this is possibly an obscure subitem from commercial communication: monitoring the competition.

 However, listening is a skill supposed by the majority.
 On what grounds?
 Where should listening be learned?